Have you lost, chipped, cracked or knocked out one or more teeth?

 How to repair a damaged tooth

 - Dental Filling or Bonding.
 Dental bonding is a simple, quick and painless solution to repairing damaged teeth.
 In most cases, the procedure requires minimal preparation as anesthesia is often not required.
-Dr. Rex or Marcus Hoang will begin the procedure by customizing a composite resin to match the natural color of your tooth.
+Dr. Rex will begin the procedure by customizing a composite resin to match the natural color of your tooth.
 Then, he will prepare the tooth for adhesion by applying conditioning liquid.
 He will then apply, mold and smooth down the customized resin to restore the natural shape of your tooth.
 A bright laser is used to harden the resin after which, one of our doctors will make final touches to ensure the tooth repair is undetectable.
 At DC Dental Spa, dental bonding procedures take between 30-60 minutes per tooth.

 - Dental Cap or Crown.
 If the cracked tooth cannot be repaired with dental bonding, it may require a crown.
 Our dentists at DC Dental Spa have successfully treated thousands of dental cases with crown placements.
-Dr. Rex or Marcus Hoang will first ensure your comfort during the procedure by administering local anesthesia.
+Dr. Rex will first ensure your comfort during the procedure by administering local anesthesia.
 He will then prepare your tooth for an impression to be made with a material that is similar to putty.
 This impression will be used to create a temporary and permanent crown.
 A temporary crown serves as a short-term solution while your permanent crown is created.
 During your first visit, he will place a tooth-colored crown using temporary cement and during your second visit, he will replace the temporary crown with a permanent one.

 - Dental Veneers.
 Dental bonding or crown placement cannot treat chipped or broken front teeth.
 In these cases, dental veneers may be required to repair the shape and color of your tooth.
 A dental veneer is made of tooth-colored porcelain or a composite that is applied to cover the front of the tooth.
 Similar to a dental cap or crown treatment, a veneer treatment requires two consecutive visits.
-During your first visit, Dr. Rex or Marcus Hoang will remove part of the enamel of your tooth to create an impression to send to a laboratory.
+During your first visit, Dr. Rex Hoang will remove part of the enamel of your tooth to create an impression to send to a laboratory.
 It takes about 1-2 weeks for the lab to create a custom veneer from the impression.
 During your second visit, he will prepare the tooth for the veneer by applying a liquid and permanent cement.
 After the veneer is carefully placed, the dentist will use a light to help the cement harden.
 A custom veneer is created to match your tooth color and natural shape.